transdigiware/blockchain/enterprise_upgrade_tool.md

 When you finish upgrading your ordering service, your ordering service consists of eight nodes, three on Enterprise Plan and five on the platform.
 The members of your network will be able to submit their transactions to any ordering node to get their transactions included in blocks and added to the ledger.
 Log in to your Platform 2.0 console and open your ordering service in the nodes tab.
 Click the **Associate identity** button to associate the orderer admin identity that you exported from the orderer tool.
 You can then use the console to operate your ordering service.
 For more information about operating an ordering service on {{site.data.keyword.blockchainfull_notm}} Platform 2.0, see [creating an ordering service](/docs/blockchain/reference?topic=blockchain-ibp-console-build-network#ibp-console-build-network-create-orderer) and [ordering node configurations](/docs/blockchain?topic=blockchain-ibp-console-adv-deployment#ibp-console-adv-deployment-suggested-ordering-node-configurations).

+### Step Four: Export your ordering service from the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 console

+After the ordering service has been stood up on the new platform, you need to export the ordering service from your {{site.data.keyword.blockchainfull_notm}} 2.0 console and send the node JSON file to the other members of your network.
+The other network members can then import the ordering service into their own console.
+Importing the ordering service provides other organizations the ability to create new channels, join new channels with their peers, and instantiate chaincode using the {{site.data.keyword.blockchainfull_notm}} 2.0 console.

+To export your ordering node, log in to the {{site.data.keyword.blockchainfull_notm}} 2.0 console and navigate to the **nodes** tab.
+Click the **Export** button to download the ordering service JSON file into your browser.
+Send this file to the other peer organizations in your network out of band.

+For more information about why nodes need to be exported and imported between consoles, see [Importing nodes, MSPs, and identities](/docs/blockchain/reference?topic=blockchain-ibp-console-import-nodes).

 ## Upgrade your peers

 After you upgrade your peer organization Certificate Authority, and your ordering service if you are the founder of the network, you can start upgrading your peers.
 The first step is to use the CA to create a peer administrator identity and an organization MSP definition.
 You can use the administrator identity to operate your peers by using the console UI, Fabric CLI tools, or the Fabric SDKs.
 The organization MSP definition allows you to deploy nodes and join or create channels on the {{site.data.keyword.blockchainfull_notm}} Platform 2.0.
 If you are the network founder and the operator of the ordering service, you need to create a new MSP and administrator for peer organization.